660 Fifth Avenue: Upper floors

 As built, the office space contained prefabricated panels of movable steel walls, developed jointly by Aetna Steel Products and Tishman.
 Aetna made the panels at its plant in Pottsville, Pennsylvania.
 The panels were made of about 27,000 panels of 3 in, 20-gauge steel, ranging between 6 and 48 in long.
 They were secured to the floors using studs, then they were clipped to the ceiling.
 The usage of prefabricated steel panels, as opposed to more typical plaster walls, allowed an additional 16000 ft2 of interior space and removed the need to use cement and sand for manufacturing plaster walls.
 Other advantages of the panels were that they could be easily removed and recycled, they could not be cracked, and any alterations for mechanical systems would not create rubble or other debris.
 The facade had been designed so the office space could be partitioned into sections with a minimum width of 7.5 ft.
 During the 2020s renovation, some of the columns were removed, and the ceilings were raised, to provide more wide-open office space.
 The mechanical systems were also replaced.

 The penthouse was occupied by the Top of the Sixes restaurant, designed by Raymond Loewy and operated by Stouffer's.
 The restaurant had 300 seats and was decorated in a French Provincial style.
 The restaurant was the first of its kind in Manhattan to open since the Rainbow Room had opened at 30 Rockefeller Plaza in 1934.
 Top of the Sixes closed in 1996.
 It was replaced with the Grand Havana Room, a cigar bar private club.
 The Grand Havana Room was the site of an August 2, 2016, meeting between Paul Manafort, Rick Gates, and Russian-Ukrainian Konstantin Kilimnik.
 The meeting drew the attention of the Mueller investigation due to Manafort giving Kilimnik polling data at the meeting and asking Kilimnik to pass the data to pro-Russian Ukrainians Serhiy Lyovochkin and Rinat Akhmetov.

 History

 Planning and construction

 The west side of Fifth Avenue between 52nd and 53rd Streets was initially acquired by department store chain Lord & Taylor in 1945.
-Starrett & van Vleck would have developed a new Lord & Taylor flagship store on the site, replacing an existing structure at Fifth Avenue and 38th Street.
+Starrett & van Vleck were to develop a new Lord & Taylor flagship store on the site, replacing an existing structure at Fifth Avenue and 38th Street.
 At the time, the existing store did not have enough space for Lord & Taylor's operations, and the company planned to build a skyscraper with a new flagship at the first ten stories.
 By 1948, there were rumors that Lord & Taylor had abandoned their plans to erect a new flagship, but the company denied the allegations.
 Dorothy Shaver, president of the store, ultimately canceled the plan in 1952, citing an "abnormally high cost of building and equipping a large store" within Manhattan.